hansen1904/nordic-bank/docs/adr/0001-decision-on-backend-language.md

-# Choosing the Programming Language for the Banking Core System
+# Choosing the Backend Language for the Banking Core System
-- Status: proposed
+- Status: accepted
 - Deciders: @hansen1904
 - Date: 2024-12-08

 ## Context and Problem Statement
 We need to select the most appropriate programming language for developing the core banking system of Nordic Bank.
 The language must meet our requirements for security, performance, maintainability, and scalability.
 The decision is critical as it will affect the future development and operation of the system.

 ## Decision Drivers
 - Security: The language must support secure coding practices and offer robust security features.